Calorie Deficit Calculator (Clinically Approved Formula)

 • It is adjusted by an activity factor (1.2-1.95) based on exercise levels.

-• Example: To lose 1 pound per week, reduce daily calorie intake by 500 calories from the maintenance level.
+• Example: To lose 0.45 kg per week, reduce daily calorie intake by 500 calories from the maintenance level.

 Calorie counting is a method used for weight loss and involves a few key steps:

-1. Calculate BMR: Use equations like the Harris-Benedict or Katch-McArdle (if body fat percentage is known) to estimate Basal Metabolic Rate (BMR).
-Remember, these are approximations.
+1. Calculate Basal Metabolic Rate: Use equations like the Harris-Benedict or Katch-McArdle (if body fat percentage is known) to estimate Basal Metabolic Rate.

-2. Set Weight Loss Goals: Understand that 1 pound is approximately 3500 calories.
-A daily calorie reduction of 500 from your BMR could lead to a loss of 1 pound a week, but avoid losing more than 2 pounds per week for health reasons.
+2. Set Weight Loss Goals: Understand that 0.45 kg is approximately 3500 calories.
+A daily calorie reduction of 500 from your Basal Metabolic Rate could lead to a loss of 0.45 kg a week, but avoid losing more than 0.9 kg per week for health reasons.

 3. Choose a Tracking Method: Use smartphone apps for easy tracking of calories, exercise, and progress.
 You can download our smartphone app for a convenient way to track your calories and progress: Calorie Tracker app .
 Alternatively, use websites, spreadsheets, or traditional pen and paper.

-“Using a smartphone app to track calories and exercise can simplify the process of calorie counting for weight loss.”
+“Using a smartphone app to track calories and exercise can simplify the process of calorie deficit for weight loss.”

 Progress Tracking and Adjustments